-The monument to the 94th New York Volunteer Infantry Regiment is west of Gettysburg on Doubleday Avenue (39.841285° N, 77.242966° W; Google map; Tour map: Doubleday & Robinson Avenues) directly across from the Doubleday Inn.
+The monument to the 94th New York Volunteer Infantry Regiment is west of Gettysburg on Doubleday Avenue (Doubleday & Robinson Avenues tour map) directly across from the Doubleday Inn.
 It was dedicated in 1888 by the State of New York.

-The 94th New York was commanded at the Battle of Gettysburg by Colonel Adrian Rowe Root.
-He was wounded on July 1st, and Major Samuel Mofffett took command.
-The regiment brought 445 men to the field and lost 12 men killed, 58 wounded and 175 captured or missing.
+The 94th New York Infantry was commanded at the Battle of Gettysburg by Colonel Adrian Rowe Root.
+He was wounded on July 1st, and Major Samuel Moffett took command.
+The regiment brought 445 men to the field and lost 12 men killed, 58 wounded and 175 captured or missing, most of whom were lost in the fighting on Oak Ridge and the retreat through the town on July 1.

 ||See Major Samuel A. Moffett’s Official Report on the 94th New York at Gettysburg|